 Wavelength

 The distance (measured in meters, or fractions of a meter) from one peak to the next in a wave.
-When light with different distributions of wavelengths enters our eye, different colours are perceived.
+When light with different distributions of wavelengths enters our eye, different colours are perceived by our visual system.

-Representation of waves with longer (top) and shorter (bottom) wavelengths.
-A wavelength is the measured distance from one peak to the next.
+Representation of waves with longer wavelengths (top) and shorter wavelengths (bottom).
+The wavelength is the measured distance from one peak to the next, for a particular wave.

 The light wave on the top has longer wavelength and lower energy than the light wave on the bottom.